JessyDL/paradigm/readme.md

 The paradigm script is a helper script that can invoke, amongst others, the builder script (tools/build.py).
 Invoke the builder script using `--run build`, this will set everything up quick and easy.
 It will generate a solution in the `/project_file/{generator}/{architecture}/` folder by default, and when building it will output to `/builds/{generator}/{architecture}/`.
 You can tweak various settings and values, you'll find them at the top of the `tools/build.py` file.

-As an example running `py paradigm.py --run build --graphics vulkan gles --generator Ninja --cmake_params="-DPE_MODE=EXE"` will set up the project as an executable, with all available graphics backends, using the Ninja build tool.
+As an example running `py paradigm.py --run build --graphics vulkan gles --generator Ninja` will set up the project as an executable, with all available graphics backends, using the Ninja build tool.
 #### cmake
 The less easy way, but perhaps better and easier to integrate.
 The values that are required to be set can be seen in the cmake invocation in build.py, but will be repeated here:
 -`DBUILD_DIRECTORY="path/to/where/to/build/to"` (not to be confused with where the project files will be)